unixag-zw/git-cheat-sheet/README.md

 git show 19e771 -- README.md
 ```

-### I want to view the contents of a file in a given commit.
+### View the contents of a file in a given commit.

 By default, the `show` command shows you the changes made to a file in a given commit.
 However, if you want to view the entire contents of a file as defined at that time of a given commit, regardless of the changes made in that particular commit, you can use the `:` modifier to identify a filepath: